 Lips: Lips are in a neutral position (not rounded) with a slight gap

-Tongue: With N, the tongue is very important!
-The tongue tip presses against the alevolar ridge (the bumpy part of roof of mouth behind the top teeth)
+Tongue: The tongue tip presses against the alveolar ridge (the bumpy part on the roof of mouth behind the top teeth)

-Teeth: Nothing!
-They are relaxed in a resting position
+Teeth: They are relaxed in a resting position

-Breath: The breath is also very important!
-N is a nasal sound which means the air escapes through the nose.
-Say N while touching your nose.
+Breath: /N/ is a nasal sound which means the air escapes through the nose.
+Say /n/ while touching your nose.
 You should feel a vibration!

-Voice: N is a voiced sound so our voice box is turned on
+Voice: /N/ is a voiced sound so the voice box is turned on

 Please say N in front of a mirror and look and feel what all your muscles are doing.
 Once you have a good handle on how to say N, you can now better teach your child.